jdeluyck/kcoreorg-website/_posts/2006/2006-11-30-irssi-scripts.md

 ## yaiaways.pl - Yet Another Irssi Away Script

 Okay, there are plenty of good away scripts for Irssi, yet none did what I wanted, that is to put me away with a fixed message, change my nick with a certain suffix, and then when I'm back restore my old nick.
 None did that \*snif\*.
-But well, I hacked on the original [away.pl](http://irssi.org/scripts/scripts/away.pl) script and made my very own ;)
+But well, I hacked on the original [away.pl](https://github.com/irssi/scripts.irssi.org/blob/master/scripts/away.pl) script and made my very own ;)

 ### Usage

-To use it, download the script, dump it in e.g. `~/.irssi/scripts`, and load it in Irssi with `/run yaiaways`.
+To use it, download the script, dump it in e.g. `~/.irssi/scripts`{: .filepath}, and load it in Irssi with `/run yaiaways`.
 After this you can set some options which you can see with `/set away_`:

 ```ini
 [yaiaways]